 We have a modern fleet of vessels combined with a sizeable future global investment portfolio of new ships.
 The current ships across our six classes of ship include:

 MSC World Europa, the first MSC World Class ship introduces a completely new, ground-breaking platform that brings together innovative technologies and industry-first design features including its unique Y-shape.
 MSC World Europa will be the first LNG-powered vessel in MSC Cruises’ fleet and the most environmentally advanced to date.
 The ship will be delivered in December 2022.

 MSC Virtuosa, the Company’s most environmentally-advanced ship to date, delivered in February 2021.
 With a total guest capacity of 6,334 passengers, she is the largest ship in the MSC Cruises global fleet.
 Her sister ship MSC Grandiosa (from the Meraviglia Plus Class), came into service in November 2019.

 The smaller sister ships MSC Meraviglia and MSC Bellissima were the first two Meraviglia Class ships that came into service in 2017 and 2019.
 In 2023 another vessel powered by LNG will join the Meraviglia Plus Class fleet.

 MSC Seaside (2017) and MSC Seaview (2018) rewrite the rule book of cruise ship design, blending indoor and outdoor areas to connect guests with the sea like never before.
-With a guest capacity of 5,119, MSC Seaside and MSC Seaview add a game-changing element to MSC Cruises' fleet.
-Two additional larger Seaside EVO ships, representing a further enhancement of the prototype, will have a capacity of 5,646 guests.
-The first one will be named MSC Seashore and will be delivered in 2021.
-Her sister ship will join in 2023, and will complete MSC Cruises' Seaside Class.
+With a guest capacity over 5000 passengers, MSC Seaside and MSC Seaview add a game-changing element to MSC our fleet.
+Two additional larger Seaside EVO ships, representing a further enhancement of the prototype, will have a capacity of 5,632 guests.
+The first one, MSC Seashore, will be delivered in 2021.
+Her sister ship will join in 2023 and will complete MSC Cruises' Seaside Class.